slackhq/slack-api-docs/index_rtm.md

 `rtm.start` and the connection to the message server.
-If you're reconnecting after a network problem this initial set of events may include a response to the last message sent on a previous connection (with a `reply_to`) so a client can confirm that message was recieved.
+If you're reconnecting after a network problem this initial set of events may include a response to the last message sent on a previous connection (with a `reply_to`) so a client can confirm that message was received.

 If there was a problem connecting an error will be returned, including a descriptive error message: